Weighted estimates for the bilinear maximal operator on filtered measure spaces: Abstract

 \section{Abstract}

 Assuming the bilinear reverse H\"{o}lder's condition, we character weighted inequalities for the bilinear maximal operator on filtered measure spaces.
-We also obtain Hyt\"{o}nen-P\'{e}rez type weighted estimates for the bilinear maximal operator, which is even new in the linear case.
-Our approaches are mainly based on the new construction of bilinear versions of principle sets and the new Carleson embedding theorem on filtered measure spaces.
+We also obtain Hyt\"{o}nen-P\'{e}rez type weighted estimates for the bilinear maximal operator.
+Our approaches are mainly based on the new construction of bilinear versions of principal sets and the new Carleson embedding theorem on filtered measure spaces.
+In particular, we find a new property of the construction and we call it the conditional sparsity of principal sets.